Sunday, October 26, 2014

 (Rating 5 of 5)

 Despite that the rumors of the relationship between he and Sally Hemings plagued President Jefferson throughout his presidency, as people faded into history Thomas Jefferson’s secret family became more invisible to historians.
-Some of this is understandable; after all if James Callender reported a sunny day you would logically assume that it had been hailing.
-Also Jefferson’s legal white family did a good a job of covering it up, making sure that there would be no letters surviving in which Sally was acknowledged.
+Some of this is understandable; after all, if James Callender reported a sunny day, you would logically assume that it had been hailing.
+Also, Jefferson’s legal white family did a good a job of covering it up, making sure that there would be no letters surviving in which Sally was acknowledged.

 In 1998, with DNA test results it was confirmed that it was most probable that Thomas Jefferson was father of Sally Hemings’s children.
 When the DNA results came out denial was replaced with a different reaction.
 Jefferson suddenly became a sex-crazed man who fornicated with every female slave he saw.
 (Remember the Jefferson DNA results came out when President Clinton was being investigated.)
 Every story about him was now believed.
 By the year I graduated High School a TV movie was made called An American Scandal: The Sally Hemings’s Story starring Sam Neill (from Jurassic Park) as Thomas Jefferson.[1]
 The movie seemed to involve everything that was said about Jefferson from Callender himself.